sriramsowmithri9807/Gesture-Game/README.md

 Developed by [Sriram Sowmithri](https://github.com/sriramsowmithri9807)

-For queries or suggestions, feel free to connect on [LinkedIn](https://www.linkedin.com/in/sriramsowmithri) or contact via email.
+For queries or suggestions, feel free to connect on [LinkedIn](https://www.linkedin.com/in/sriramsowmithri) or contact via email --> sowmithrisriram7@gmail.com

 ---